 3. Create an LLC Operating Agreement

-- Filing annual reports (sometimes these are biennial or on some other schedule)
+- Filing annual reports (which might be annual, biannual, or on some other timetable)

 - Reporting and paying taxes